walnutgeek/D2UX/README.md

 UI should be responsive and work well on different devices.
 For that I will to use [jquery][] and [bootstrap][] for that.
-Unresolved at this timehow to display wide tables, I inteded use [slickgrid][], yet I am not sure if I get it to work well on smaler devices .
+Unresolved at this time is how to display wide tables, I inteded use [slickgrid][], yet I am not sure if I get it to work well on smaller devices .

 On backend [tornado][] will be used and communication will be